 All right, let’s say this once and for all and get it all out in the open.

-I have Multiple Sclerosis.
+I have multiple sclerosis.
 It is an incurable chronic progressive disease.
 There are some great strides being made towards finding a cure, but at this time there is no known cure.
 This disease will continue to worsen in my life as the months and years pass by.
-It is extremely unpredictable so it’s possible it could take an entire lifetime for my body to progress to a point of causing me major problems or it could happen tomorrow.
+It is extremely unpredictable so it’s possible it could take an entire lifetime for my body to get to a point of causing me major problems or it could happen tomorrow.

 Another thing…I didn’t cause MS in my life.
 There is no past mistake, sin or wrongdoing that made me develop it.
 If that were the case then the entire world would be living with MS because no one is perfect.
 That’s right…I’m not perfect and neither are you.

 Each morning I wake up swinging because I’m a fighter not a quitter.
-Some days I’m strong and can tackle my to-do lists and work with gusto.
-But more and more I find myself struggling and needing your help to do everyday tasks that shouldn’t be a problem even for a 3 year old.
+Some days I’m strong and can tackle the day with gusto, but I also have times when I’m struggling and need people to help me do everyday tasks that shouldn’t be a problem even for a 3 year old.
 That’s just how MS is.
 It’s unpredictable.

-I need your support, love and care not your judgments, opinions and criticisms.
-I will fight MS until my dying day…that’s a fact.
-But if you are going to be a part of my life then I need you to fight along side me, not against me.
+I need support, love and care from the people in my life, not their judgments, opinions and criticisms.
+I will fight MS until my dying day…that’s a fact, but if you are going to be a part of my life then I need you to fight along side me, not against me.
 My life hasn’t ended because of MS, I just need more help along the way.